LPYWendi/pythonworkshop/PythonInstallation.md

 Type "python" again and you would be in python shell and able to execute python command.
 Below show an example of assigning value to variable a and b.
 Then print the result of their addition.

 ![enter image description here](https://lh3.googleusercontent.com/-hpnw15M_gZI/WM9rWmz5e-I/AAAAAAAAE1g/XnC2nzNChWQaniMf7u1z7Xz6nSLyPPjfACLcB/s0/command3.jpg "command3.jpg")

+**Install pip**

+The PyPA recommended tool for installing Python packages is pip.
+This  really useful for managing and installation python packages.

+The following site had a good introduction on installation of pip on windows system.
+Follow the [link](https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation)link.